kvantas/mapAI/README.md

 ## Example

 This example demonstrates the main workflow from start to finish.
-We will first generate a synthetic dataset representing a distorted map and then use the package’s functions to correct it.
+We will first generate a synthetic data set representing a distorted map and then use the package’s functions to correct it.

 ### 1. Load Libraries and Create Demo Data